 Low libido, or loss of interest in sex, can affect women at any age and for a variety of reasons, but one of the most common causes is a hormonal imbalance.
-Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, at The Ashford Center in Athens, Georgia, specialize in Advanced Endometrial Ablation, a minimally invasive procedure that can help rebalance your hormones and restore your sex drive.
+Clinton Ashford, MD, FACOG, Rebecca Ashford, MD, and Brookes Vaughan, NP, at The Ashford Center in Athens, Georgia, specialize in endometrial ablation, a minimally invasive procedure that can help rebalance your hormones and restore your sex drive.
 Call The Ashford Center or book a consultation online today to see if endometrial ablation can help you.

 Low libido means having a low sex drive.
 The desire to have sex varies enormously between different people, so it’s not appropriate to talk about what’s normal in a wider sense.